TamplierS1/shooter/README.md

 ## Build

 Run `build.sh` from the repo's root:
-To start the game run `build/shooter` from repo's root:
+To launch the game run `build/shooter` from repo's root.
+To launch the scene editor run `build/editor` from repo's root.

 ## Dependencies